Mounish2023/stock-news/setup_instructions.md

-# stockNews
-Get daily stock news report based on your positions in your robinhood account

 # Daily Stock Report Generator - Setup Guide

-This script fetches your Robinhood stock positions, gets the latest news for each stock, generates summaries using OpenAI, and emails you a daily report.
+This script fetches your Robinhood stock positions, gets the latest news for each stock, generates summaries using Claude, and emails you a daily report.

 ## Setup Instructions